tschm/cvxbson/.github/CONTRIBUTING.md

 please
 fix your code and send another commit, which will re-trigger the tests.

-If you'd like to add a new feature, please do propose your change on a Github issue, to make sure that your priorities align with ours.
+If you'd like to add a new feature, please propose your change on a GitHub issue to ensure that your priorities align with ours.

 If you'd like to contribute code but don't know where to start,